ejplatform/mendeleev.css/README.md

 [![Gitter Chat](https://img.shields.io/badge/gitter-join_the_chat-4cc61e.svg)](https://gitter.im/fabiommendes/mendeleev)

-## Why it's awesome
+## Why Mendeleev.css?

-Mendelev provides a minimal setup of styles for a fast and clean starting point.
+Mendeleev provides a minimal setup of styles for a fast and clean starting point.
 Just it! **Only 2kb gzipped!** It's not about a UI framework.
 Specially designed for better performance and higher productivity with fewer properties to reset resulting in cleaner code.
 Hope you enjoy!